mittalgovind/wavepulse-take-home/README.md

 - Data ingestion correctness and log output
 - API functionality and pagination
-- Code clarity and structure
+- Code clarity, documentation and structure
 - Basic test and error handling
 - Developer experience (README and ease of setup)